pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     ..
 Attribute:: embeddedFileCount

-      Contains the number of files in the embedded / portfolio files list (also known as collection or attached files).
-If the document is not a PDF, ``-1`` will be returned.
+      Contains the number of files in the `/EmbeddedFiles` list, -1 if the document is not a PDF.

       :type: int